Michael MojaverChief Executive Officer

 Lance MojaverVice President, Software Development

-Lance is the principal architect and developer for client and server software and mobile apps at Epilog.
-He has more than five years of experience in real-time video software.
+Lance is the principal architect and developer for client and server software at Epilog.
+He has more than six years of experience in real-time video software.
 Lance's most recent active area of research and development is in virtual reality and augmented reality.

 Scott NisbetStrategic Advisor